LuisRodrigoArce-Valdes/markdown-cv/index.md

 **Concordia University**.
 Conference and exposition allowance.
 CAD 500.

 `2023`
-**Instituto de Ecología A. C.** .
+**Instituto de Ecología A. C**.
 INECOL 2023-1 supplement for student mobility.
 MXN 20,000.

 `2015`
 **Academia Mexicana de Ciencias**.
 Travel grant.
 25th Summer of Scientific Research of the Academia Mexicana de Ciencias A.C.
 MXN 9,000.